ser0125/frontend-take-home-project/README.md

 ## Intro
 Welcome! and thank you for taking the time to complete the Classkick take-home challenge for our Senior/Staff Frontend Engineer position.

 You will have 3 days to complete the project.
-Once you have completed your solution, please reply with a link to a GitHub repository and any helpful instructions for us.
+Once you have completed your solution, please reply with a link to a forked GitHub repository or your folder with any helpful instructions for us.

 ## Motivation
 At Classkick, our teachers and students LOVE using our [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial) feature to create fun and engaging content.